jgerstein/intro-programming-19-20/day28/git docs/tutorial.md

 ---
 ## Create a Repository

 A repository is a collection of files and folders that make up your project.
 Although we'll usually work with repositories I create for you through Github Classroom, in this case you're going to start by creating a repository of your own.
 We'll be working with the command line today, but soon I'll show you some alternate ways of working that may make some of you more comfortable.
-The first step can be accomplished in a lot of ways, but I'll give you two:
+The first step can be accomplished in a lot of ways, but I'll give you two. **Please choose one of these methods, you don't need to do both!**

 ### GUI-based